20001327/sessiontypechecker/project/README.md

                Seller and Alice as if she were Bob and then ends delegation, giving back control to Bob.
                Otherwise, she notifies Alice and Seller to quit the protocol and then ends delegation, giving back control to Bob. the processing of the client’s credit card to the bank.
-- recusion:    a simple example of a recursive protocol, in which an actor(client) ask to another actor to do the sum of two numbers for 10 times.
+- `recursion`:    a simple example of a recursive protocol, in which an actor(client) ask to another actor to do the sum of two numbers for 10 times.

+A folder `global` contains some examples of global types.

+The folders with examples contain:

+- a file `.erl`	for each participant
+- a file `main.erl` that can be used to execute the protocol
+- a file `tracer.erl` that is used to trace the execution of the exchanged messages